Marvels Wastelanders trailer: Meet the superheroes that will save the Earth from doomsday

 After bidding a tearful adieu to Avengers: Endgame, fans were eager to know how Marvel was planning to take the legacy forward.
 Phase 4 came after a lot of teasing and the audience was introduced to new and interesting characters and plotlines.
 People were impressed, but little did they know that Marvel had more surprises in its kitty.
-Back in 2021, Marvel launched an exclusive podcast, taking the game up a notch.
-Titled Marvel’s Wastelanders, the interconnected series of six audio stories is soon going to be available in Hindi on Audible.
+Marvel launched an exclusive podcast in 2021 titled Marvel’s Wastelanders, which was highly successful.
+Now, two years later, the interconnected series of six audio stories is arriving in Hindi on Audible.
+The Hollywood version of the podcast was a hit amongst the fans, and now the newly-released trailer of the Hindi Marvels Wastelanders suggests that it will also become a fan-favourite soon.

-The Hindi-speaking audience can finally listen to this intriguing podcast series in their own language.
 Audible, the popular platform for audio storytelling, will soon premiere the Hindi Audible Original podcast series Marvel’s Wastelanders.
 Starting with Marvel’s Wastelanders: Star-Lord, the podcast series will premiere on Audible throughout 2023 and 2024.
+The new trailer shares a glimpse of the aftermath of Endgame and how our superheroes are surviving in the new normal.
+The trailer will surely leave you intrigued.

-What makes it more exciting is the voice cast that has been onboarded for the podcast.
-Kareena Kapoor Khan, Saif Ali Khan, Jaideep Ahlawat, Sharad Kelkar, Ashish Vidhyarthi, Vrajesh Hirjee, Masaba Gupta, Mithila Palkar, Prajakta Koli, Yashaswini Dayama will be a part of this six series audio drama.
-Here’s everything you need to know.
+Kareena Kapoor Khan, Saif Ali Khan, Jaideep Ahlawat, Sharad Kelkar, Ashish Vidhyarthi, Vrajesh Hirjee, Masaba Gupta, Mithila Palkar, Prajakta Koli, Yashaswini Dayama will be a part of this six series audio drama, making it a very exciting release.
+Let’s check out the trailer and find out what we know about the podcast series so far.

 Marvel’s Wastelanders: Trailer, plotline, cast, release date & more